Pull Request Badge lets you programatically insert badges in your pull request descriptions and then link them to anything. Like this one 👇

 Sponsorware means building and releasing a project exclusively to people who sponsor me on GitHub, but after reaching a certain number of sponsors, make the package fully open-source and available to anyone.
 Head over to github.com/stefanbuck/pull-request-badge-app to learn more about it.

-Yes, we do.
 Become a sponsorware "customer" and you will get a Pro plan with unltimed private repostires.
+Pull Request Badge will be FREE for everyone the entire month of September so you can try it out.

 We only request necessary GitHub permission and we canot read or write any source code!
 The Pull Request App requires the following GitHub Permissions: